SergeBakharev/carvera_a_to_z/glossary.md

 **Counter drill** : Both cylindrical and conical hole

 **Crash** : A crash is the unfortunate condition of “crashing” your tooling into a limit switch, workholding or some other unintended obstacle.
-It can result in broken tooling or broken machines, but on a belt-driven ShapeOko, in the X and Y-axes, normally just results in skipping steps on the belt.
+It can result in broken tooling or broken machines, but on a belt-driven Carvera, in the X and Y-axes, normally just results in skipping steps on the belt.

 **Cutting Depth** \(also Cut Depth\) : This is the distance which a given CAM operation will cut into the stock.
 If greater than Depth of Cut \(DOC\), will be reached after multiple passes are made.
 See [Toolpaths](toolpath-basics.md) section.